-First, the “dealing” must be for a purpose stated in the Copyright Act: research, private study, criticism, review, news reporting, education, satire or parody.
+1. Your use of the work must be for research, private study, criticism, review, news reporting, education, satire or parody.
 Educational use of a copyright-protected work passes the first test.

-A fair dealing analysis can help you identify if your proposed use may be fair.
+A fair dealing analysis can help you identify if your proposed use of copyrighted material may be fair.
 It consists of two parts.

 1. Identify if your use falls within one of the Copyright Act's recognized purposes of research, private study, education, parody, satire, criticism, review, and news reporting.
 This is a statutory requirement to use the exception.